-Exploiting the intrinsic convex conjugacy that defines the PUM architecture, we show that the Fenchel–Young estimator constitutes the most natural scoring rule for this class of models.
-By aligning the geometry of the loss function with the convex structure of the surplus function, we prove that the Fenchel-Young estimator yields a globally convex optimization problem for any admissible PUM, even those inducing sparse probabilities, while maintaining desirable asymptotic statistical properties.
+Exploiting the intrinsic convex conjugacy of the PUM architecture, we align the geometry of the loss function with the convex structure of the surplus function.
+This alignment guarantees that the Fenchel-Young estimator yields a globally convex optimization problem for general PUMs.
+Geometrically, optimizing this loss is mathematically equivalent to minimizing the Bregman divergence between the observed discrete choices and the predicted probability mappings.
+For the Shannon-entropy perturbation, the induced Bregman divergence is the Kullback--Leibler divergence, and the Fenchel--Young loss coincides with the MNL negative log-likelihood up to scale.
+In this sense, Fenchel-Young estimation recovers classical MLE as a special case.
+For non-entropic PUMs, Fenchel-Young estimation instead uses the Bregman divergence generated by the relevant perturbation function, avoiding the logarithmic singularity that arises in MLE when sparse choice kernels assign zero probability to an observed alternative.

-To address the critical challenge of estimation in data-scarce regimes, we extend this framework by incorporating Wasserstein Distributionally Robust Optimization (DRO; \citealp{mohajerin2018data, kuhn2019wasserstein, gao2023distributionally}).
-We construct a Wasserstein ambiguity set around the empirical distribution to explicitly immunize the estimator against the finite-sample bias and overfitting risks inherent to small datasets.
-Crucially, we first derive an exact finite-dimensional reformulation of the worst-case problem, proving that it preserves the underlying convexity of the nominal Fenchel-Young objective.
-However, acknowledging that the exact constraints involve computationally prohibitive inner maximizations, we subsequently develop a tractable safe approximation by leveraging the Lipschitz continuity of the loss function.
-This yields a computationally efficient convex program solvable via standard duality-based techniques.

-A notable byproduct of this robustification is the emergence of a unifying geometric interpretation: the classical $\ell_2$ regularization and the Hinge loss arise as limiting cases of our approximate Wasserstein Fenchel-Young estimator under specific ambiguity set configurations.

-The remainder of this paper is organized as follows.
-Section \ref{sec:PUM} provides a rigorous characterization of the PUM framework for discrete choice, establishing the foundational link between convex perturbation functions and choice probability generation.
-In Section \ref{sec:FY}, we introduce the Fenchel-Young estimator, analyzing its global convexity and asymptotic properties as a mathematically natural alternative to MLE.
-Section \ref{sec:Wasserstein} addresses the challenge of estimation under data scarcity by developing the Wasserstein DRO framework.
-Here, we derive the tractable dual reformulations and establish the theoretical connections to $\ell_2$ regularization and the Hinge loss.
-Section \ref{sec:Numerical} presents comprehensive numerical experiments on both synthetic datasets and the Swissmetro dataset \citep{bierlaire2001acceptance} to validate the robustness and efficiency of the proposed methods.
-Finally, Section \ref{sec:Conclusion} concludes the paper.